MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-payloads.md

 ## Archive payloads

-You can't delete custom payloads from the **Tenant payloads** tab, but you can archive them.

 To archive an existing payload on the **Tenant payloads** tab, select the payload by clicking **⋮** (**Actions**) at the end of the row, and then select :::image type="icon" source="media/m365-cc-sc-archive-icon.png" border="false"::: **Archive**.

 The **Status** value of the payload changes to **Archive**, and the payload is no longer visible on the **Tenant payloads** table when **Show archived payloads** is toggled off :::image type="icon" source="media/scc-toggle-off.png" border="false":::.

 To see archived payloads on the **Tenant payloads** tab, toggle **Show archived payloads** to on :::image type="icon" source="media/scc-toggle-on.png" border="false":::.

+After you archive a payload, you can restore it or remove it as described in the following subsections.

-## Restore archived payloads
+### Restore archived payloads

 To restore an archive payload on the **Tenant payloads** tab, do the following steps: